Your views on getting NHS help fast in Leicestershire

 - About you

-If you require the questionnaire in an easy-read format, large print, hard copy, or as a Word document for screen readers, please contact us using the details above.
-We can also help you complete a questionnaire over the phone.
-To have the information translated into another language, please contact Ujala on: 0116 295 2110.
+If anyone required the questionnaire in an easy-read format, large print, hard copy, or as a Word document for screen readers, they could also contact us using the details above.
+We could also help people complete a questionnaire over the phone.
+Information could be translated into another language.

 Due to the amount of feedback we expect to receive, we will not be able to respond to all communication, but we will do our best to respond to any questions.